patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 PatternFly offers a variety of resources to help you make the most of the design system, including design guidelines for style, content, and component usage, and behavior.
 You can use these assets in combination with the design kit to create consistent and usable product experiences.

 ### Design kit
-The design kit is a symbol library implemented in Sketch to help designers, like you, contribute to PatternFly.
+The design kit is a symbol library implemented in Sketch to help designers, like you, create high-fidelity mockups that reflect PatternFly styling.

 [**What's in the design kit?**](#whats-in-the-design-kit) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

+### Wireframe kit
+A PatternFly wireframe kit (implemented in Sketch) is also available for creating low or mid-fidelity mockups that are compatible with PatternFly styles.
+The wireframe kit is separate from the design kit, but the two can be used together for a comprehensive approach to the design life-cycle.

+[**Learn more about the wireframe kit**](https://github.com/patternfly/patternfly-design-kit/blob/master/PatternFly%204%20-%20Wireframe%20library%20and%20template/Wireframe%20kit%20guideline.md) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

 ### Style guidelines
 What typography should you be using?
 What about colors?
 Spacing?
 Check out styles to learn everything you need to know about our foundational design elements.